Seth MacFarlane: Collaborations

-He was featured on Calabria Foti's 2013 single "Let's Fall in Love".
+MacFarlane was featured on Calabria Foti's 2013 single "Let's Fall in Love".
 In 2016, he recorded the song "Pure Imagination" as a duet with Barbra Streisand for her album Encore: Movie Partners Sing Broadway.
 MacFarlane sang numerous show tunes with Ariana Grande on an episode of Carpool Karaoke: The Series in 2017.

-During the COVID-19 pandemic in 2020, MacFarlane and Elizabeth Gillies collaborated on a series of songs, eight in total, on a playlist entitled, Songs from Home on Spotify.
-MacFarlane was featured in Meghan Trainor's Christmas album, A Very Trainor Christmas and did a cover of "White Christmas".
+During the COVID-19 pandemic in 2020, he and Elizabeth Gillies collaborated on eight songs for a playlist entitled Songs from Home on Spotify.
+MacFarlane was featured on Meghan Trainor's Christmas album, A Very Trainor Christmas, where they recorded a cover of "White Christmas".
 The single debuted at number 24 on the Adult Contemporary chart issued dated November 14, 2020, the third holiday entry for both, and it later peaked at number 1 on the chart.
 In 2023, MacFarlane was co-featured alongside Redman and Statik Selektah on the album track "Self Medication", from Logic's eighth studio album College Park.

 Other projects

 MacFarlane was executive producer of a 2020 feature film adapting Clive Barker's novel Books of Blood for Hulu, directed by Brannon Braga.

 In 2020, he signed a $200 million deal with NBCUniversal to develop television projects for both internal and external networks, including the company's then-developing streaming service Peacock.
-Among these projects is The End is Nye, hosted by Bill Nye, a six episode series exploring and explaining six apocalyptic scenarios.
+Among these projects is The End is Nye, hosted by Bill Nye, a six-episode series exploring and explaining six apocalyptic scenarios.
 MacFarlane is executive producer and will make small appearances in each episode.
 It premiered on the service on August 25, 2022.

 In January 2021, it was announced that MacFarlane had been hired to develop a reboot of The Naked Gun.
-After MacFarlane had previously expressed interest in casting Liam Neeson as Frank Drebin Jr. in 2015, the filmmaker was hired by the studio.
-Neeson revealed that the filmmaker alongside Paramount Pictures had approached him with a pitch to star in the movie.
-In June of the same year, Neeson stated that MacFarlane was working on a new draft of the script, with the studio additionally negotiating the filmmaker's potential role as director.
+After MacFarlane had previously expressed interest in casting Liam Neeson as Frank Drebin Jr. in 2015, MacFarlane was hired by the studio.
+Neeson revealed that MacFarlane alongside Paramount Pictures had approached him with a pitch to star in the movie.
+In June of the same year, Neeson stated that MacFarlane was working on a new draft of the script, with the studio additionally negotiating with MacFarlane potential role as director.
 He expressed excitement for the project and the opportunity to explore a more comedic role, should he decide to star in the movie; while stating that development on the project is ongoing.
-In October 2022, the film was officially greenlit with Neeson in the lead role.
-The film was directed by Akiva Schaffer, Dan Gregor and Doug Mand were hired to write a new draft of the script, from a previous draft with contributions from Mark Hentemann, Alec Sulkin and MacFarlane himself.
+In October 2022, the film was greenlit with Neeson in the lead role.
+The film was directed by Akiva Schaffer, Dan Gregor and Doug Mand were hired to write a new draft of the script, from a previous draft with contributions from Mark Hentemann, Alec Sulkin and MacFarlane.
 MacFarlane and Erica Huggins served as producers.